JJLongoria/aura-helper-CLI/README.md

                                                         repair manually.
         -c | --compress                                 Add this option for compress modifieds files for repair operation.
         -p | --progress <format>                        Option for report the command progress.
 Available formats: plaintext, json.
-        -s | --send-to <path/to/output/file>            If you choose --only-check, you can redirect the output to a file.
         -b | --beautify                                 Option for draw the output with colors.
 Green for Successfull, Blue for progress, Yellow for Warnings and Red for
                                                         Errors.
 Only recomended for work with terminals (CMD, Bash, Power Shell...).
+        --output-file <path/to/output/file>             If you choose --only-check, you can redirect the output to a file.

     *Examples*: